reverentgeek/node-weight-tracker/docs/blog-post.md

 The `postgres` client is used for each of these routes to execute SQL statements.
 These statements are expressed as JavaScript template literals.
 The currently authenticated user `id` is used with every statement to ensure no data is leaked between accounts.
 The SQL client returns data as JSON, which hapi transparently returns to the browser or whatever HTTP client is requesting the API.

-> Does something look fishy with those SQL statements?
+> Does something look fishy with those SQL statements built with JavaScript template literals?
 No need to worry!
 SQL parameters are automatically inferred by the `postgres` client to prevent SQL injection attacks.

 ## Create Views for Adding Measurements and Tracking Progress